 - If any sum payable by the Member to the PSSA shall remain unpaid for a period of three months after it has become due and the Council resolves that the Membership be terminated.
 Such termination does not remove the obligation on the member to pay the outstanding debt.

-- The Council of the PSSA (referenced as the Executive in the Memorandum & Articles) shall consist of the directors of the company (PSSA) and such other persons as shall be elected from time to time.
+- The Council of the PSSA (referenced as the Executive in the Memorandum and Articles of Association) shall consist of the directors of the company (PSSA) and such other persons as shall be elected from time to time.
 The Chairman will act as Chairman of the Council.
-In his/her absence at meetings, a chairperson shall be elected from amongst those present.
+In his/her absence at meetings, a Chairperson shall be elected from amongst those present.

-- The Council shall have a minimum of 5 members and no more than 12.
-There shall be a minimum of 60% of Council members representing Full members.
+- The Council shall have a minimum of five members and no more than 12.
+There shall be a minimum of 60% of Council members representing Full manufacturer members.

 - The Council may co-opt additional Council members between General Meetings of members, subject to their formal election at the first subsequent Annual General Meeting.